 I had moved to Washington State to help my ailing mother in 1998.
 That’s where I found a group bible study made up of women from all denominations, beliefs, cultures and backgrounds.
 As I listened and learned and discovered (There were no wrong answers), I knew I had finally found a safe place where I could seek and find answers to my questions, or at least some of them.

 I am a deep thinker so my curiosity and hunger grew the more I questioned what the Bible was about.
 I began to uncover the story of God and His tremendous love for the world.
 Grace, mercy, redemption, love was His message.
 I saw the lost ones find their way.
 The thirsty ones were satisfied.
 The hungry ones were given bread that filled their souls.
 My eyes were opened like the blind man and I saw Jesus.
 He accepted me.
 I came near, grimy feet, tousled hair, and all the brokenness anyone could bear.
 He began to heal me layer by layer as he invited me to come and follow Him; and I did.
 The books that formed the Bible began to make sense.
 The Eternal One, included me, His imag-bearer, a child of the covenant.
-The story of the broken ones from a fallen world, now being made whole and transformed because of Jesus who willing gave his life for us and said in the end, IT IS FINISHED.
+The story of the broken ones from a fallen world, now being made whole and transformed because of Jesus who willingly gave his life for us and said in the end, IT IS FINISHED.

 YES, HOPE.
 YES, GRACE.
 YES JESUS.